-- System independence - Not so important anymore, but I do not want to depend on certain operating systems.
+- System independence is not relevant for me, but I aim to avoid depending on certain operating systems.

-- Assign Appointments - For me a separation in a diary and Next Actions is out of the question.
+- Assigning Appointments is for me a separation between a diary and Next Actions and is out of the question.

-At the same time, I've occasionally gone double-tracked to test a new system, but I still use my primary tool.
+At the same time, I’ve sometimes gone double-tracked to test a new system, but I use my primary tool.

-After it’s release in 2009 I started using Things by Cultured Code.
-After using it for a few years updates became scarce and the next version was late for a few years.
-I tried in the meantime a few different solutions but a few months after the release of Things 3 I switched back, because of it’s easy to use interface and instant synchronization speed.
+After its release in 2009, I started using Things by Cultured Code.
+After using it for a few years, updates became scarce, and the next version was late for years.
+I tried meanwhile alternative solutions, but some months after the release of Things 3 I switched back, because of its easy-to-use interface and instant synchronization speed.